A Brief Overview of the Wrongful Death Litigation Process

 Identifying the representative and beneficiaries

-The first stage usually focuses on identifying the decedent’s survivors and designating a personal representative for the decedent party’s estate, who will act as the plaintiff.
-A claim can then be filed by said representative on behalf of the surviving family members.
-In California, the statute is very clear regarding who are considered survivors, such as the decedent’s spouse, domestic partner, children, grandchildren, and anyone else who would be entitled to the property of the decedent under intestate succession laws.
+The first stage usually focuses on identifying the decedent’s survivors and designating the personal representative(s) for the decedent party’s estate and wrongful death claimants, who will act as the plaintiff(s).
+In California, the statute is very clear regarding who are considered survivors and wrongful death claimants, such as the decedent’s spouse, domestic partner, children, and possibly parents and other relatives who would be entitled to the property of the decedent under intestate succession laws.

 Filing a claim